 Donnie: Yes.
 We’re an international group that has, for about two years now, been exploring and hopefully inspiring paths to global prosperity that don’t rely on economic growth.
 So we’re flipping the coin over a bit and saying, well if we’ve been living beyond the limits to growth, probably from about the early 80’s in fact — in terms of using more resources than the earth can actually replenish each year itself — then what do we do if we live in that kind of predicament?
 How do we actually push through to futures which are more equitable, sustainable and, hopefully, peaceful.

 Chard: So, what are some of the ways?
-You guys talk about new economic models, something like that?
+You guys talk about new economic models?

 Donnie: That’s right.
 I think it’s a big curve to turn around in this sense and we certainly don’t put forward that we’ve got all the answers.
 There are groups like the Center for the Advancement of the Steady State Economy that have been working for a long time now on different models like the steady state economy, and you’ve got big movements in Europe around what’s called Degrowth and increasingly groups like the new economics foundation in the U.K. and New Economics Institute in the US that are starting to engage with this.
 Some of the stuff that we’ve been putting forward looks at asset based economics.
 This doesn’t mean how many McMansions economies have within them, but more how you actually shift away from looking at things in the deficit model — in which people note what they don’t have — towards looking at what you actually do have.
 So, emerging movements like Collaborative Consumption, The Commons, these sorts of things, are really re-shifting focus back on communities and saying, “how much do we actually need to own privately?
 How much can we share?
 What is there that we forgot we had in local communities and local economies that we can reinvigorate, with just a little bit of effort?” and that’s certainly made easier in the Internet era where you can map a whole lot of things and connect much more quickly.